 We can now think of combining the geometric and matter transformations, a total of 7 relations, trying to eliminate $\alpha$ and $\beta$ in order to create new gauge-invariant variables.

-Indeed, we can form the so-called \textbf{comoving curvature perturbation} also known as \textbf{Lukash variable} \cite{Lukash:1980iv}, and we can form the quantity: which was introduced first in \cite{Bardeen:1983qw} but started to be exploited in \cite{Wands:2000dp}.
-These $\mathcal{R}$ and $\zeta$ are especially important in the framework of inflation because they are conserved on large scales and for adiabatic perturbations, as noticed in \cite{Bardeen:1980kt} (at least for $\mathcal R$), and as we shall prove in Sec.~\ref{Sec:Rconslargescales}.
+Indeed, we can form the so-called \textbf{comoving curvature perturbation} also known as \textbf{Lukash variable} \cite{Lukash:1980iv}, and we can form the quantity: which was introduced first in \cite{Bardeen:1983qw} but started to be ``seriously'' employed in \cite{Wands:2000dp}.
+These $\mathcal{R}$ and $\zeta$ are especially important in the framework of inflation because they are conserved on large scales and for adiabatic perturbations, as already noted in \cite{Bardeen:1980kt} (at least for $\mathcal R$), and as we shall prove in Sec.~\ref{App:Rconslargescales}.

-Again, we can form gauge-invariant density, velocity and pressure perturbations:
+Again, we can form gauge-invariant density, velocity, and pressure perturbations as follows:

 In general, having 2 gauge variables $\alpha$ and $\beta$ and 7 transformations, we can build 5 independent scalar gauge-invariant perturbations.